-- > Demonstrate the strong commitment from PL to create and maintain a child safe organisation. - > Protect children and young people. - Prevent child abuse. - > Ensure Child Safe Standards are implemented, and associated reporting obligations are met. - Create a culture of child safety recognising that child safety and wellbeing is a companywide responsibility. - Promoting cultural safety and wellbeing for Aboriginal and Torres Strait Islander children and young people; as well as those from culturally and/or linguistically diverse backgrounds and those that have a disability. - > Set a practice of continual revision and improvement. - Meet all obligations outlined in the Child Safe Standards, Reportable Conduct Scheme (part 5A of the Child and Wellbeing Act 2005) and other related legislative requirements.
+- > Demonstrate the strong commitment from PL to create and maintain a child safe organisation. - > Protect children and young people from physical abuse, sexual abuse, emotional abuse, neglect and exposure to family violence. - > Ensure Child Safe Standards are implemented, and associated reporting obligations are met. - Create a culture of child safety recognising that child safety and wellbeing is a companywide responsibility. - Promote cultural safety and wellbeing for Aboriginal and Torres Strait Islander children and young people; as well as those from culturally and/or linguistically diverse backgrounds and those that have a disability. - > Set a practice of continual revision and improvement. - ➤ Meet all obligations outlined in the Child Safe Standards, Reportable Conduct Scheme (part 5A of the Child and Wellbeing Act 2005) and other related legislative requirements.